 Buttered Rum Done Right

 Although no one would think of adding olive oil to champagne, Curtis maintained that when done properly, hot buttered rum is the absolute “comfort food in a mug.”
-The key, he said is to make a thick batter consisting of softened butter, brown and white sugar, spices and ( ta-da!) softened vanilla ice cream.
+The key, he said is to make a thick batter consisting of softened butter, brown and white sugar, spices, and softened vanilla ice cream.

 Looking for more drinks to warm up with?
-Try these
+Try these!

 Thanks to Mari for sharing this recipe.

-Hot Buttered Rum Mix
+Hot Buttered Rum

-- 1 pound Dark brown sugar
+- 1 pound dark brown sugar

 - 1 pound powdered sugar

-- 4 teaspoon cinnamon
+- 4 teaspoons ground cinnamon

-- 2 teaspoon nutmeg
+- 2 teaspoon ground nutmeg